 - Description of any money services previously offered by the applicant, and of services the applicant intends to provide in the state

-The application for licensure in the Important Links section contains a full list of requirements.
+The application for licensure in the Additional Resources section contains a full list of requirements.

 Let our experts walk you through the bonding process.
 Submit a bond request or call 1 (800) 308-4358 to get started.